Updated: Mar 24

 You will stand out and attract opportunities if you are reliable and hard-working.
 Showing up is only half of the work; putting in the effort and doing things to the best of your ability is what is going to make you memorable and achieve great things.

 There is no method to this - it has to come from you.
 I put effort into things I care about - these tend to be opportunities that are going to help me progress professionally or personally; that make a positive contribution to a cause I believe in or things that I simply enjoy and I am passionate about.
 When I find these things, I work towards being the best I can at them and I dedicate the necessary time to do so.
 Completing tasks and assignments is one thing, producing high-quality work that demonstrates your commitment and effort is another.
 I have always been commended on my effort and engagement with the opportunities I have undertaken.

 Spend time seeking out opportunities

 I have been involved in so many things because I actively seek out opportunities.
 In turn, this has boosted my visibility and increased my chances of being exposed to more opportunities.
 Why do I want new and exciting opportunities to continuously come my way?
 Because I want to continuously be pushed outside of my comfort zone, try new things, and never stop growing and learning (again, this does NOT exclusively have to be growth in your career or degree, it can be related to your personal life too).
 Many say that your 20s are your peak years to do this (and I agree)!

-As mentioned in a previous blog post regarding my work-life balance, I have a spreadsheet titled 'Opportunities' (I have recently transferred this to Notion and you can download a blank version of the template that I use here).
+As mentioned in a previous blog post regarding my work-life balance, I have a spreadsheet titled 'Opportunities' (I have recently transferred this to Notion).
 I take a look at my database every week and review it at the end of each month.
 I add things that I would really like to apply for and my biggest aspirations and goals for the year.